Arthur's multiplicity formula for even orthogonal and unitary groups: Abstract

 \section{Abstract}

-Let $G$ be an even orthogonal or unitary group over a number field.
-Based on the same observation used in \cite{MR3866889}, we prove the Arthur's multiplicity formula for the generic part of the automorphic discrete spectrum of $G$ by using the theta lift.
-We also consider a class of non-generic $A$-parameters and obtain a multiplicity formula in this case.
-In particular, we obtain a description of the full automorphic discrete spectrum of even orthogonal or unitary groups with Witt index less or equal to one.
+Let $F$ be a number field and $G$ an even orthogonal or unitary group over a number field.
+Based on the same method used in \cite{MR3866889}, we prove Arthur's multiplicity formula for the generic part of the automorphic discrete spectrum of $G$ by using the theta lift.
+Enhancing this method, we also obtain a description of the full automorphic discrete spectrum of $G$ of $F$-rank less than or equal to one.